filefoxper/airma/docs/react-state/api.md

 It is different with `useModel` by returns a instance generator function.
 Call this function can get a newest instance object in any where.
 And only the fields from instance change can make component rerender.

-It also provide a `effect` and `watch` method to handle side effect for instance rerender and instance change.
+It also provides a hook method `useEffect` to handle side effect for action methods.

 Note:

 * The `signal` callback function returns by useSignal is not recommended to be used in a child component `useLayoutEffect stage`.
 For the render fields usage computing process is shuted down in `useLayoutEffect`, it may add some dirty fields which are not expected to appear in render usage.
-* Do not add effects or watchers in effect or watcher runtime, it causes some exceptions.
-* The `signal.effect` and `signal.watch` methods can only be used in render stage.

 Take more infos from [examples](/react-state/guides?id=usesignal).